Learning Objectives

 Students

 Students will explore their own minds.
 What arises within their imaginations from the stimulus of music?
-Perhaps it is just a feeling at this point.
-From here, these emotions and imaginings will be translated into the digital realm.
-Students will then explore how visual elements, symbolism, colour, narrative and editing styles create mood and tone.
-Students will gain knowledge of camera and editing techniques as well as a unique ‘collage animation’ style so that they can utilise these skills for themselves.
-They will learn to collaborate in groups in the production process.
+These emotions and imaginings will be translated into the visual and digital realm.
+Students will explore how the elements of symbolism, colour, narrative and editing styles create mood and tone.
+Students will gain knowledge of camera and editing techniques as well as a unique ‘collage animation’ style.
+They will learn to collaborate in groups.

-Students will also learn to interpret media artworks in depth.
+Students will learn to interpret media artworks.
 They will be encouraged to consider the cultural and contextual layers that exist beyond their surface presentations.
 Music videos created by Aboriginal and Torres Strait Islander artists will be presented to the class.
-These works draw upon storytelling traditions that are among the oldest continuous in the world, reflecting rich systems of knowledge, connection to Country, and cultural identity.

 Teacher